Asare Adjei is an African Artist, Architect and Photographer who lives and works between London (UK) and Accra (Ghana).

-His work explores themes and metaphors of unification and balance by the blending, shaping and merging of myriad global influences and visual textures.
+His work explores socio-political themes, metaphors of unification, empowerment and blackness by the blending, shaping and merging of myriad global influences and visual textures.

 Asare’s multi-disciplinary practice is informed by a background in Architecture which he studied at East London University as well as worked professionally as